Hammal Al Balushi

 I have been working as a faculty member at Sultan Qaboos University since 2008.
 I also worked as a Teaching Assistant at the University of Texas, Austin from 2015-2018.
 I also taught courses at The Arab Open University (Oman) and Al-Zahra College for Women (Oman).

 My main research interest currently is at the documentation of the Modern South Arabian Harsusi Language.
 I am particularly looking at the Phonology and Morphology of Harsusi trying to provide a descriptive analysis of its features.
-I am also interested in Acourstic Phonetics and looking at the ‘Emphatic’ sounds of Harsusi and their effect.
+I am also interested in Acoustic Phonetics and looking at the ‘Emphatic’ sounds of Harsusi and their effect.
+My other research interests inlcude phonetics, phonology, morphology, endangered langauges documentation and revitalisation, and sociolinguistics.

 - Provisional PhD in Linguistics and Phonetics (Language Documentation) University of Leeds